The time is fast approaching. The summer, once seemingly endless, is coming to an unfortunate close.

 Doing so checks two boxes: school-themed fun and delicious food.
 After all, as MacKenzie says, “Teachers love anything food.”

-From motivational stickers reminiscent of classroom posters to delicious apple-shaped cookies to colorful lunch pails full of delectable delights, the possibilities are endless when it comes to surprising teachers with quirky, school-themed treats.
+From delicious apple-shaped cookies to colorful lunch pails full of delectable delights, the possibilities are endless when it comes to surprising teachers with quirky, school-themed treats.

 Whether it’s pre-K or college, a universal truth applies: teachers have to keep up their energy level for long days of instructing and grading, not to mention everything going on in their lives outside the classroom.
 Not all teachers indulge in the magical elixir that is coffee, but for those who do, the gift of caffeine is hard to beat.